metaplex-foundation/metaplex/js/packages/cli/README.md

   }
 ```

+By using captcha, you agree to [Civic’s Terms](https://docs.civic.com/candy-machine-integration/adding-captcha-to-candy-machine-v2#terms-and-conditions)

 ### Hidden Settings

 If you plan to do a mint larger than 20k, consider this option.
 With this, none of the arweave URIs actually go on Solana.
 You just provide the following in the config for hiddenSettings: